rf-bandit/flipperzero/README.md

 **Power**: it is the assumption you acquire the Android device as is with battery health + charge are unknown variables.

-## Notes

-Some low end Android devices will not power the P4wnP1 nor recognize a HID so the script will not work in these circumstances.
-This version has only been tested on Android 4.4 for now.